Research Projects

 divider

-BCBT for Pediatric Abdominal Pain (BCBT-RAP)This study tests the effectiveness of the T-BCBT anxiety protocol adapted for youths with co-occurring functional recurrent abdominal pain (RAP).
-Enrollment for this study is open; however, all data collection occurs at the Ohio State University Children’s Hospital in Columbus, OH.
+BCBT for Functional Abdominal Pain and Anxiety (BCBT-FAPA)This study tests the effectiveness of the T-BCBT anxiety protocol adapted for youths with co-occurring functional recurrent abdominal pain (RAP).
+All data collection occurs at the Ohio State University Children’s Hospital in Columbus, OH.
 This research is supported by the National Institute of Mental Health (MH07376; Campo [PI], Weersing [co-PI]).

-2) Effectiveness of Community Mental Health Care
+3) Effectiveness of Community Mental Health Care

 Yale Clinic Study: This study is an evaluation of the services of an active community mental health clinic for children, adolescents, and families.
 The project aims to: 1) track mental health outcomes of the general population of the clinic, 2) examine predictors of treatment attrition and treatment response, and 3) evaluate the effectiveness of evidence-based treatments for youth depression, anxiety, and disruptive behavior disorders in a real world clinical care setting.
 Enrollment for this study is ongoing; however, all data collection activities occur at the Yale University Child Study Center (YCSC) Outpatient Clinic in New Haven, CT.
-Collaborating researchers include Dr. Joseph Woolston and Dr. Larry Scahill at Yale University.
-This research is supported by an award from the William T. Grant Foundation (Weersing, PI).
+Collaborating researchers include Dr. Joseph Woolston and Dr. Erin Warrick at Yale University.
+This research has been supported by an award from the William T. Grant Foundation (Weersing, PI).

 Therapy Procedures Checklist: The Therapy Procedures Checklist (TPC; Weersing, Weisz, & Donenberg, 2002) was created to quantify the techniques used by child and adolescent therapists in typical community care.
 The TPC asks therapists to rate the extent to which they employ techniques drawn from the three most common psychotherapeutic approaches with youth: psychodynamic, cognitive, and behavioral.
 Currently, the TPC is being used to assess the content of community psychotherapy in over a dozen treatment and dissemination studies, and the measure has been translated into Dutch and Norwegian for use in international services research.
 Information about requesting permission to use the TPC can be found here.
 Development of the TPC was supported by the National Institute of Mental Health (MH011779; Weersing [PI]).